Bo people (China)

-Cave tombs of Bo people in Yibin, Sichuan.
+Cave tombs of Bo people at Mount Shicheng (石城山), Yibin, Sichuan.

-The Bo people (僰人 (Bó rén)) are an ancient extinct people from the Yunnan and Sichuan provinces of Southwestern China.
+The Bo people (僰人 (Bó rén)) are an ancient people from the Yunnan and Sichuan provinces of Southwestern China.
 They are famous for their hanging coffins.
 They were one of the various now extinct peoples from Southern China known collectively in Chinese records as the Baipu.
+However DNA analysis in 2025 has confirmed living descendants.

 History

 The Bo people were native to southeastern Sichuan.
 By the Zhou dynasty, they were called Pu (濮) (Old Chinese (B-S): *pˤok) and mentioned among allies of Zhou against Shang.
 The Pu or Hundred Pu (百濮) was a designation of different peoples living in the upper Yangtze river area, similar to the Hundred Yue of south Yangtze.
 The Hundred Pu was eventually conquered by the Ba state.
 The Qin dynasty invaded the Ba state in 316 BC and absorbed into its empire.

 The Bo fortress of Lingxiao (凌霄城) on Bowangshan Mountain in Xingwen County were the last hold out in China against the Mongol conquest.
 It fell to the Mongols in 1288, more than 11 years after the end of the Song dynasty.
-In 1573, Lingxiao and Gong County was besieged by Ming imperial troops, the Bo were massacred and have disappeared since then.
+In 1573, Lingxiao and Gong County was besieged by Ming imperial troops, the Bo were either killed or assimilated, and have disappeared from written records since then.
 Some descendants of the Bo were reportedly found in 2005 in Xingwen County, Sichuan.